sqlmapproject/sqlmap/Usage.md

 This is useful, for instance, to identify tables containing custom application credentials where relevant columns' names contain string like _name_ and _pass_.

-Switch `--search` needs to be used in conjunction with one of the following support switches:
+Switch `--search` needs to be used in conjunction with one of the following support options:

 * `-C` following a list of comma-separated column names to look for across the whole database management system.
 * `-T` following a list of comma-separated table names to look for across the whole database management system.